styleguidist/react-styleguidist/docs/Configuration.md

 See an example of [customized style guide](https://github.com/styleguidist/react-styleguidist/tree/master/examples/customised).

-If you want to wrap, rather than replace a component, make sure to import the default implementation using the full path to `react-styleguidist`.
-See an example of [wrapping a Styleguidist component](https://github.com/styleguidist/react-styleguidist/tree/master/examples/customised/styleguide/components/Sections.js).
+To wrap, rather than replace a component, make sure to import the default implementation using the full path to `react-styleguidist`.
+See an example of [wrapping a Styleguidist component](https://github.com/styleguidist/react-styleguidist/blob/master/examples/customised/styleguide/components/Sections.js).

-**Note**: these components are not guaranteed to be safe from breaking changes in react-styleguidist updates.
+**Note**: these components are not guaranteed to be safe from breaking changes in React Styleguidist updates.

 #### `styleguideDir`